Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Abstract

 \section{Abstract}

-We investigate the relation between the localization and the topological properties of two-dimensional gapped quantum systems of independent electrons in a disordered background, including magnetic fields, as in the case of Chern insulators and Quantum Hall systems.
-We prove that the existence of a well-localized generalized Wannier basis for the Fermi projection implies the vanishing of the Chern marker, which is a natural generalization of the Chern number to non-periodic insulators, and coincides with the Hall conductivity in the linear response regime.
+We investigate the relation between the localization of generalized Wannier bases and the topological properties of two-dimensional gapped quantum systems of independent electrons in a disordered background, including magnetic fields, as in the case of Chern insulators and quantum Hall systems.
+We prove that the existence of a well-localized generalized Wannier basis for the Fermi projection implies the vanishing of the Chern character, which is proportional to the Hall conductivity in the linear response regime.
 Moreover, we state a localization dichotomy conjecture for general non-periodic gapped quantum systems.

 \goodbreak